Model selection applied to reconstructions of the Dark Energy: Reconstruction methodology

 \subsection{Bayesian statistics}

 In order to perform the parameter estimation we follow the definition of the Bayes Theorem

-being $u$ the vector of parameters of our hypothesis $M$ (or model) to assess, $D$ is the experimental (observational) data, $P(u,M|D)$ the posterior probability distribution, $\mathcal{L}(D|u,M)$ the likelihood, $P(u,M)$ the prior distribution and $E(D|M)$ the Bayesian evidence.
+being $u$ the vector of parameters of our hypothesis $M$ (or model) to assess, $D$ is the experimental (observational) data, $P(u|D,M)$ the posterior probability distribution, $\mathcal{L}(D|u,M)$ the likelihood, $P(u|M)$ the prior distribution and $E(D|M)$ the Bayesian evidence.
 Once the Bayesian evidence is computed for two models $M_1$ and $M_2$, the Bayes factor is defined as

-This quotient, together with the Jeffrey's scale shown in Table \ref{jeffreys} \cite{trotta2008bayes,efron2001scales}, is a great tool to performing model selection, that is, it gives an insight of how good a model $M_1$ is when compared to model $M_2$.
+This quotient, together with the Jeffrey's scale shown in Table \ref{jeffreys} \cite{trotta2008bayes,efron2001scales}, is a great empirical tool for performing model selection, that is, it gives an insight of how good a model $M_1$ is when compared to model $M_2$.
 An example of this method can be seen in \cite{cedeno2019bayesian} where the authors compared some DE models to $\Lambda$CDM.
+In this work, $M_1$ will correspond to $\Lambda$CDM and $M_2$ will be any of our reconstructions in order to make a direct comparison with the standard model. \luis{Even so, it is important to mention that Jeffreys' scale is empirical in nature and sometimes rule out the true model \cite{Nesseris:2012cq}; added to this we have the dependence of the Bayesian evidence on priors and on model constrains \cite{Keeley:2021dmx}.
+So, even though it is a great tool for comparison, it should not be taken as completely decisive when performing model selection.}